Effective November 3rd, 2015

 Payments.
 Each month, your minimum payment is due by the date set forth on the Statement, which will be at least 24 days from the Statement date.
 You may pay more than the minimum payment, up to the entire new balance, at any time.

 Calculating your minimum payment.
-Your minimum payment each month will be the combined total of your Easy Option minimum payment amount and the Fast Option minimum payment amount, plus any amount that is past due.
+Your minimum payment each month will be your Account's scheduled minimum payment amount plus any amount that is past due.

-Easy Option.
-Your Easy Option minimum payment amount is determined by the purchases and balances on the Easy Option plan.
-When you make a purchase using the Easy Option plan, if you do not already have an outstanding Easy Option plan balance, then your Easy Option minimum payment amount will be equal to 5.5% of the original purchase price or $20.00, whichever is greater at the time of purchase.
-This minimum payment amount will remain fixed until any one of the following events occurs: (a) any return is posted to your Easy Option plan; (b) a new purchase is added to your Easy Option plan.
-When any of these events occurs, we will recalculate the Easy Option minimum payment amount to be equal to 5.5% of the Easy Option balance or $20.00, whichever is greater at the time of our recalculation.
-When your payments reduce your Easy Option balance to $0, then the Easy Option minimum payment due will be equal to $0.
+Your Account minimum payment amount is determined by the purchases and balances on your Account.
+When you make a purchase, if you do not already have an outstanding balance, then your minimum payment amount will be equal to 5.5% of the original purchase price or $20.00, whichever is greater at the time of purchase.
+This minimum payment amount will remain fixed until any one of the following events occurs: (a) any return is posted to your Account; (b) a new purchase is added to your balance.
+When any of these events occurs, we will recalculate the minimum payment amount to be equal to 5.5% of the balance or $20.00, whichever is greater at the time of our recalculation.
+When your payments reduce your balance to $0, then the minimum payment due will be equal to $0.

 Payment Instructions.
 All payments made by mail must be made by check or money order, following the instructions in this Agreement and on your Statement.
 You agree that we may return any payment you make, without applying the payment to your Account and without presentment or protest, for reasons including, but not limited to, that the check or money order: (1) is not drawn on the U.S. Post Office or a financial institution located in the United States; (2) is missing a signature; (3) is drawn with different numeric and written amounts; (4) contains a restrictive endorsement; (5) is post-dated; (6) is not payable to WebBank or its assigns; or (7) is not payable in U.S. dollars.
 If we accept a check payment made in U.S. dollars and drawn on a financial institution not located in the United States, you agree to pay any bank collection fees we incur.
 We can accept late or partial payments, or checks or money orders marked “Payment in Full” or otherwise restrictively endorsed, without losing any of our rights under this Agreement.
 All payments under this Agreement must be received at the address specified on your billing statement.
 Payments may also be made electronically on the web or phone, by ACH payment from a checking or savings account.
 However, you may not make a payment using any credit card issued by WebBank.
 We may charge a processing fee for payments made by means other than mail, and the fee will be disclosed at the time you request to make a payment.

 How We Figure Periodic Finance Charges.
-We figure your total periodic interest charges each month by adding together the interest charges applicable to your Easy Option plan and the interest charges applicable to your Fast Option plan.
-We will also add any deferred interest charges in connection with deferred interest promotions, if applicable.
 If the total periodic interest charges for a month are less than $0.50 then we charge a minimum periodic interest charge of $0.50 which we will apply to the applicable balance.

-Determining the Finance Charge on your Easy Option Plan and your Fast Option Plan.
-To determine the amount of interest charges applicable to each of the Easy Option plan and the Fast Option plan, we multiply the Average Daily Balance for each plan times the monthly periodic rate for that plan.
+Determining the Finance Charge on your Account.
+To determine the amount of interest charges applicable to your Account, we multiply the Average Daily Balance times the monthly periodic rate for the plan.

 Average Daily Balance.
-To get the Average Daily Balance for each of the Easy Option and Fast Option plans, we take the beginning balance of that plan of your Account each day, add any new purchases on the plan that day, and subtract any payments or credits we apply to the plan that day.
-We add interest charges to each feature on a monthly basis.
-We add other charges and fees, such as late fees, to the Easy Option plan on the day that such charges or fees are posted to the Account.
+To get the Average Daily Balance, we take the beginning balance of your Account each day, add any new purchases on that day, and subtract any payments or credits we apply that day.
+We add interest charges to your Account on a monthly basis.
+We add other charges and fees, such as late fees, to your Account on the day that such charges or fees are posted to the Account.
 If your Account has an overall credit balance, we treat this as a $0 balance.
-This gives us the daily balance for each plan.
-Then we add up all the daily balances for each plan for each day in the billing cycle and divide each total by the number of days in the billing cycle.
-This gives us the Average Daily Balance for each plan.
+This gives us the daily balance.
+Then we add up all the daily balances for each day in the billing cycle and divide the total by the number of days in the billing cycle.
+This gives us the Average Daily Balance.

 An increase in your APR will not increase your scheduled monthly payment amount, but may increase the time required to repay your Account balance.